mbeg-dev/drec/README.md

 >
 > Even though it's possible to use single configuration file for devices with different communication protocols it's recommended to use only one communication protocol in the configuration file.
 >
-> When used with Supervisord separate process can be configured for every communication protocol which are executed simultaneously or single process can be configured per substation where configuration files for different protocols are executed consecutively.
+> When used with Supervisor separate process can be configured for every communication protocol which are executed simultaneously or single process can be configured per substation where configuration files for different protocols are executed consecutively.

 ### Format description